Hafiz-Anees/PYTHON/BASIC/Input Output/practice_questions.md

-# write a program to get day , month and year from user and print in this format 29-09-2023
+## 1-write a program to get day , month and year from user and print in this format 29-09-2023.

+- Solution

 ```python
 day = input("Enter day (DD): ")